Submission Policies

 Previously Published Work

-Works that were previously published may be subject to restrictions as to which version of the work may be submitted to CUNY Academic Works, an embargo period, or a publisher’s statement which must be included.
+Works that were previously published may be subject to an embargo period, restrictions regarding manuscript version, or requirement of a publisher’s statement.
 You should check with your publisher to determine the repository policy before submitting the work.
-If you request an embargo period, the metadata record for the work will reside in the repository but the work itself will not be publicly available until the embargo expires.
+If you indicate an embargo period on the submission form in CUNY Academic Works, the metadata record for the work will appear in the repository but the work itself will not be publicly available until the embargo expires.

 Removal

 CUNY Academic Works is a permanent institutional archive.
-Once a work is submitted and approved by the repository administrator, it may not be removed except by contacting the administrator.
+Once a submitted work has been approved by the repository administrator, it may not be removed except by contacting the administrator.
 Circumstances that may merit the temporary or permanent removal of a work include claims regarding copyright, privacy and data protection.
 In the case that content is removed, the metadata for that content will remain in the repository with a note explaining the reason for removal.